The only way you can share your pension with your former spouse and legally protect yourself from any future claims

 Will the pension provider charge me to transfer my pension?

-When should I apply for pension sharing consent order?
+When should I apply for Pension Sharing Order?

-You can only apply to the court to approve a pension-sharing consent order once you have started your divorce and reached the conditional order stage.
-Financial disclosure from you and your former spouse is needed to start the pension-sharing consent order process.
-It takes three to four weeks to draft your pension-sharing consent order for submission to the court.
-Ideally, you want to start the pension sharing consent order process at least six weeks before your conditional order date to ensure that all documents are ready for signing so they can be submitted to the court when you receive your conditional order.
+You can only apply to the court to approve a Pension Sharing Order once you have started your divorce and reached the conditional order stage.
+Financial disclosure from you and your former spouse is needed to start the Pension Sharing Order process.
+It takes four weeks to draft your Pension Sharing Order for submission to the court.
+Ideally, you want to start the Pension Sharing Order process at least four weeks before your conditional order date to ensure that all documents are ready for signing so they can be submitted to the court when you receive your conditional order.

 Do we have to provide financial disclosure of assets that we aren’t splitting?